 Protecting Public Health and the Environment.

 Arsenic is a naturally occurring element found in the earth's crust that is found most everywhere.
 It occurs naturally in rocks and soil, water, air, and plants and animals.
-There are trace amounts of it in all living matter.
+Trace amounts are found in all living matter.

-Approximately 90% of industrial arsenic in the U.S. is used as a wood preservative.
+Approximately 90% of industrial arsenic in the United States is used as a wood preservative.
 Arsenic is a well-known poison used in the manufacture of agricultural chemicals such as pesticides, weed killers, and rodenticides.
-It is also used in the production of paints, dyes, metals, drugs, soaps, and semi-conductors.
+It is also used to produce paints, dyes, metals, drugs, soaps, and semiconductors.

 Arsenic can be released into the environment through natural activities such as volcanic action, erosion of rocks, and forest fires, or through human activities such as pesticide application, improper disposal of arsenic-containing waste chemicals, agricultural applications, mining, and smelting.